 Booth Theatre, through February 23.

 2. Buyer & Cellar

 What if the fabled private shopping mall in Barbara Streisand's Malibu basement had an employee?
 Ugly Betty's Michael Urie owns the stage as struggling gay actor Alex, the diva's lowliest minion, in this respectful but rib-tickling one-man wonder by out playwright Jonathan Tolins.
 Also subtly inhabiting Babs herself — like buttah! — and various other characters like Alex's bitter boyfriend, Urie proves that you don't need a chorus of drag queens to have a gay ol' time at the theater.

-Barrow Street Theatre, through April 13.
+Barrow Street Theatre, open-ended.